 Each tent has a private bathroom and patio with views over the desert

-There are either traditional goat-hair tents, or more modern globe-style tents to choose from
+There are either traditional goat-hair tents, or more modern globe-style 'martian' tents to choose from

-The goat-hair tents are en-suite but fairly basic.
-The globe-style tents have more modern facilities, with en-suite bathrooms, a stove and hot air unit.
+The goat-hair tents are en-suite and have fairly modern interiors, although they are still quite basic.
+The globe-style 'martian' tents have more modern facilities, with en-suite bathrooms, a stove and hot air unit.
 The camp has its own dining tent with low-rise tables offering a sumptuous BBQ with salads, mezzeh and soft drinks.

 Although the camp enjoys fantastic views of the desert from the front, it is important to note that there is a much larger camp very close by.
 The camps do not share facilities, however it may impact how 'exclusive' your experience feels.

 Wadi Rum Desert Camp offers traditional goat-hair tents, although the interior is fairly modern.
-There are also globe-style modern tents, which have more modern facilities including heating.
+There are also globe-style 'martian' tents, which have more modern facilities including heating.

 Families are welcome but there are no specific facilities on offer.
 The Family Suite is a great option for those with younger children who want to share a room without compromising on space or privacy.

 Meals take place in the large, communal Bedouin tent, where seating can be on the carpeted floor or higher up on cushions.
 The camp can cater for any particular requests, but meals will generally be traditional Bedouin cuisine, such as 'zarb' or 'mansaf'.

 You can venture into the desert landscape by camel, jeep or simply by foot.
 Wadi Rum is home to stunning mountains of sandstone and granite with narrow canyons and fissures which are particularly beautiful in the morning and at sunset.